Michael-Reefe/Loki.jl/README.md

 - If you're interested in fitting NIRSpec data, fitting one spaxel at a time, see [example_NIRSpec_cube.ipynb](./examples/example_NIRSpec_cube.ipynb).
 (Note: the procedure for PSF decomposition is the same for MIRI and NIRSpec, so you can see the corresponding MIRI example notebook for information on how to do this)
 - If you're interested in using voronoi binning to bin spaxels into roughly equal S/N spectra, see [example_MIRI_vorbin.ipynb](./examples/example_MIRI_vorbin.ipynb)
 - If you're interested in combining data from multiple observations of the same object to create a mosaick, see [example_MIRI_mosaicking.ipynb](./examples/example_MIRI_mosaicking.ipynb)
+- If you're interested in getting the most accurate possible stellar velocities, see [example_NIRSpec_stellar_velocity.ipynb](./examples/example_NIRSpec_stellar_velocity.ipynb)
+- If you're interested in including polynomial components in your fit, see [example_polynomials.ipynb](./examples/example_polynomials.ipynb)
 - Finally, if you're interested in fitting non-JWST data, see [example_other_formats.ipynb](./examples/example_other_formats.ipynb)
 - Note that all of the notebooks will also show you how to load in data products straight from the STSci pipeline and prepare it to be fit, which include things like shifting it to the rest frame, applying a de-reddening correction, logarithmically binning the wavelengths, masking out bad pixels, etc., which can all be done with Loki.
 Most examples will also show you how to combine data from multiple channels, and the one on mosaicking in particular will show you how to combine data from multiple observations.